serverless-heaven/serverless-webpack/README.md

 };
 ```

+### serverless-webpack lib export helper

+serverless-webpack exposes a lib object, that can be used in your webpack.config.js
+to make the configuration easier and to build fully dynamic configurations.

+#### Automatic entry resolution

-You can also let the plugin determine the correct handler entry points at build time.
+You can let the plugin determine the correct handler entry points at build time.
 Then you do not have to care anymore when you add or remove functions from your service:

 ```js